 SHAW, Jack William.
 Private, Lieutenant Oxfordshire and Buckinghamshire Light Infantry

 SHENNON, Watson Douglas.
 508. Lance Corporal KEH.
-Captain Royal Engineers.
 Born 30/06/1887 in Dunedin, New Zealand where his father Watson Shennon was a prominent pastoralist in Otago.
 Student at Auckland Grammer School then Cambridge University in 1908 and joined the University Troop of the King's Colonials.
-Obituary notes he was serving with them in 1909.
+His obituary notes he was serving with them in 1909.
 He became a Barrister in London.
 Re-enlisted KEH aged 27 on 8/08/1914 at Alexandra Palace.
 17/11/1914 appointed Lance Corporal.
-4/02/1915 commissioned Second Lieutenant Signalling Section of the Royal Engineers, 47th (London) Division.
+4/02/1915 commissioned Second Lieutenant, Signalling Section of the Royal Engineers, 47th (London) Division.
 Entered France Jun 1915.
 Promoted to Lieutenant 8/04/1916 and Captain 8/06/1918 Royal Engineers.
 Awarded Military Cross at Loos 26/09/1915 and Mentioned in Despatches 30/11/1915.
-After the Armistice saw service in Egypt.
-Came to South Australia in 1921 via New Zealand and took over a vineyard at Modbury.
+After the Armistice he saw service in Egypt.
+Emigrated to South Australia in 1921 via New Zealand and took over a vineyard at Modbury.
 Married Miss Florence Ellison, of Melbourne and had two children, Richard and Mary.
 He died in Melbourne on 25/10/1937.
-Auckland Online Cenotaph.
+He is commemorated on the Auckland Online Cenotaph.
 Portrait photograph whilst serving with the Royal Engineers available at www.kingedwardshorse.net.

 SHEPPARD, Albert E. 719.
 Private KEH.
 2nd Troop, 'C' Squadron.
 Entered France 21/04/1915.
 Discharged 25/03/1919.
 Prior service with South African Constabulary in the Boer War as Lance Corporal, 1456 and served 14/05/19101 until 3/01/1902 and awarded Queen's South Africa Medal with Transvaal, South Africa 1901 and South Africa 1902 clasps.
 Died in Hull in Aug 1949.
 Entitled to 1914/15 Star trio.